RobertTalbert/discretecs/activities/module7/bc-video-5-script.md

 Second, n choose k obeys a fundamental recurrence relation with boundary conditions.
 So n choose k is fundamentally recursive in nature and that will lead us not only to some ways to compute this number, but also to some deep mathematical properties that govern how it works.

-Finally what's more important than computing this number is how we got it in the first place, through a variety of counting arguments involving correcting an overcount
+Finally what's more important than computing this number is how we got it in the first place, through a variety of counting arguments involving correcting an overcounted quantity as we saw early on, in finding a recurrence relation, and in forming a bijection between a set we want to count and one we already counted.
+Don't lose sight of these conceptual ideas because they are fundamentally important problem-solving approaches that will help you in many situations outside just these few.

+Thanks for watching.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjY1ODk1MDM2LC0xOTQyNjYwNTY0LDQ5OD
-MyMDA4MCwtMjU4NjUyMjU2LC03MTI0MTQ2MDgsLTgzNTM1Mzk5
-MF19
+eyJoaXN0b3J5IjpbLTE3MDM5ODMwOTksLTE5NDI2NjA1NjQsND
+k4MzIwMDgwLC0yNTg2NTIyNTYsLTcxMjQxNDYwOCwtODM1MzUz
+OTkwXX0=
 -->